atlassian/gostatsd/TRANSPORT.md

 Configurable transports
 -----------------------
-Almost all the http clients (AWS Cloud Provider is currently excluded) used throughout the service are configurable in a uniform matter.
+Almost all the http clients (AWS Cloud Provider is currently excluded) used throughout the service are configurable in a uniform manner.
 Various components will take a `transport` setting to select which named client to use.
 Each client is configured in the following manner:

 ```